-Back in 2008, I self-published my first book when I was living in Australia.
-This was before the international Kindle, before ebooks and print-on-demand became mainstream.
+I self-published my first book back in 2008.
+I was living in Australia and this was before the international Kindle, before ebooks and print-on-demand became mainstream.
 A print book was really the only option and so I did a short run with a local printer.

 I paid a considerable amount of money to have 2000 books printed.
-I thought they would fly off the shelves, making me some money and changing people's lives.
-I ended up selling about 100 books and putting the rest in the landfill, because later that year, I discovered ebooks, print-on-demand and internet marketing.
-So I’m passionate about helping others avoid this expensive mistake!
+I thought they would fly off the shelves, making me money and changing people's lives.

-Basically, you load a cover file and an interior book file to a POD service and when a customer orders one of your books from Amazon, Barnes & Noble or other online bookstores, ONE copy is printed and sent directly to the customer.
+You load a cover file and an interior book file to a POD service and when a customer orders one of your books from Amazon, Barnes & Noble or another online bookstore, ONE copy is printed and sent directly to the customer.

-- No piles of books in your front room
+• No piles of books in your garage

-- No shipping costs, packaging or running down to the post office every day
+• No shipping costs, packaging or running down to the post office every day to manage delivery

 With Amazon Prime, you can even get your own books faster with POD than you can get traditional books, which have to come from a warehouse.